2026 REGULATIONS

 Race format

-A mixture of sprint, 15 & 40-minute races, plus qualifying, with a mandatory pit stop.
+A mixture of sprint, 15, 20 & 40-minute races plus a mandatory pit stop.

 Great value racing – with the ethos of safe and gentlemanly driving standards.
+Entries may be by single drivers or two drivers sharing the same car.

 The CALM All Porsche Trophy Series offers competitors a great deal of freedom in tuning your Porsche whilst at the same time providing a framework that keeps cars competitive and cost effective.